wschella/mu-search/readme.md

 Access rights are determined according to the contents of two headers, `MU_AUTH_ALLOWED_GROUPS` and `MU_AUTH_USED_GROUPS`.

-In the current state of the application, a separate Elasticsearch index is created for each combination of document type and authorization group.
+Currently, a separate Elasticsearch index is created for each combination of document type and authorization group.

-### Authorization Groups

-[How groups are compared to determine access rights equivalence.]
+To be completed...